qnx-ports/build-files/ports/Fast-DDS/README.md

 **NOTE**: Before running the tests make sure you have libsqlite3.so.1 from com.qnx.qnx800.osr.sqlite3 installed in LD_LIBRARY_PATH on the target.

 You must also set environment variable `TESTING=ON` to built tests for Fast-DDS.
+On top of that, you must build binries of only one of the two architectures at the time. i.e. To avoid building for X86_64, create a file name `Makefile.dnm` in `build-files/ports/Fast-DDS/nto/aarch64`.

 Copy host files to the target (note, mDNS is configured from /boot/qnx_config.txt and uses qnxpi.local by default).